FBalzerMPE/imprs_sports_week/data/sport_descriptions/volleyball/introduction.md

-**⚠️⚠️⚠️ Due to the rain and the low temperatures forecasted, the Volleyball event is unfortunately cancelled for Monday.
-Stay tuned, we might try to organize something for Friday as compensation.**
+**⚠️⚠️⚠️ Due to the rain and the low temperatures forecasted, the Volleyball event unfortunately needed to be cancelled on Monday.
+We therefore opted to have replacement matches on Friday - feel free to just come by and support your team for one of those, you don't even need to be registered.
+All information can be found below.**

 Welcome to the Volleyball event of our Sports Week!\
 Volleyball is a fast-paced team sport where two teams compete to score points by grounding the ball on the opposing team's side of the court.